My-GitHub99/Credit-Card-Payment-Application/README.md

 - Server Module
 - Application Module

-each module has API functions that validate specific data related to the transaction
+Each module has API functions that validate specific data related to the transaction